datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions1

-Create a shell script called `teeth.sh` that prints a count of the number of times each tooth name appears in the seasonal data.
+Use Nano to create a shell script called `teeth.sh` that prints a count of the number of times each tooth name appears in the seasonal data.

 *** =hint1